dhappy/yggdrasil/README.md

 * Ids are randomly generated
 * Ids are verified via voter registration address
 * Ids are first-come-first-serve in a flat namespace
+* Ids are gleaned from limited-use QR codes

 ## Subgames